kubermatic/kubermatic/docs/resource-handling.md

 # Resource handling in the Kubermatic codebase

-One of Kubermatic's main task's is to reconcile Kubernetes resources.
+One of Kubermatic's main tasks is to reconcile Kubernetes resources.
 The following will describe how we structure the code in Kubermatic to achieve a unified handling of various Kubernetes resources from different controllers.

 ## Table of contents